kyungjae-lee/engineers-notebook/real-time-operating-systems/segger-systemview-uart-based-recording.md

 * Connect the board according to the pin table mentioned above, and check the Virtual COM port the serial device is connected to by using `dmesg` command or `watch tail /var/log/syslog`.
   * In my environment $\to$ ttyUSB0

-* Create a `Project/ThirdParty/Rec/` folder, and import `segger_uart.c` file into the folder.
+* Create a `Project/ThirdParty/Rec/` folder, and import `segger_uart.c` file provided by the lecture into the folder.
 This is the file is used to enable the UART-based real-time recording.

-* In `SEGGER_SYSVIEW_Conf.h` file, add the following code:
+* In the `Project/ThirdParty/SEGGER/Config/SEGGER_SYSVIEW_Conf.h` file, add the following code:

   ```c
   /* SEGGER_SYSVIEW_Conf.h */